 Your fee includes one registration for one individual of your organization.
 Each additional registration with your group costs extra and can be included with the primary registration for your organization.

 What if I’m not looking to book or tour right now and just want to attend Pacific Contact?
 What fee do I pay to attend?

-Can I register for a half booth and share with another group?
+Can I register for a half table and share with another group?

-Sorry but we do not allow registration for a half booth as the demand for booth space is high and space is limited.
-There may be opportunities for a ‘one-day’ booth registration if space becomes available.
+Sorry but we do not allow registration for a half table as the demand is high and space is limited.

 Is there a deadline to register in the Contact Room?

-The deadline to register for a booth in the Contact Room is March 16, 2012; however, registration is on a first-come, first-serve basis.
-It is not uncommon to have a full Contact Room and since you must pre-register for a booth, we urge you to do so as soon as you can as we could sell-out.
+The deadline to register for a table in the Contact Room will be in March 2017.
+However, registration is on a first-come, first-serve basis.
+It is not uncommon to have a full Contact Room and since you must pre-register for a table, we urge you to do so as soon as you can as we could sell-out.

 Is there a deadline for refunds in case I register and am unable to attend?